strapi/strapi/README.md

 Check out our [roadmap](https://portal.productboard.com/strapi) to get informed of the latest features released and the upcoming ones.
 You may also give us insights and vote for a specific feature.

+## Documentation
+Please see our [documentation repo](https://github.com/strapi/documentation) for contributing to our docs.

 ## License

 See the [LICENSE](./LICENSE) file for licensing information.